 XII.
-RANK AND PROMOTION
+RANK AND PROMOTION (Board proposal)

-The division of ranks into professorial, librarian and lecturer ranks shall take effect on July 1, 2011, subject to the following exceptions.
+The division of ranks into professorial, librarian and lecturer ranks will take effect on July 1, 2012, subject to the following exceptions.

-Faculty unit members serving under term contracts but having previously been assigned professorial rank may elect to continue to serve with such ranks in lieu of lecturer ranks, although in all other respects they shall be subject to the terms and conditions of employment for lecturer ranks.
+Faculty unit members serving under term contracts but having previously been assigned professorial rank may elect to continue to serve with such ranks in lieu of lecturer ranks, although in all other respects they will be subject to the terms and conditions of employment for lecturer ranks.

 Faculty unit members assigned to libraries who hold tenure appointments may elect to continue to serve on tenure appointments with professorial rank.
-Those who do so shall remain subject to all requirements relating to qualifications for promotion and other performance expectations that govern the tenured professorial ranks.
-In all other respects, such faculty unit members shall be subject to the terms and conditions of employment for librarian ranks.
+Those who do so will remain subject to all requirements relating to qualifications for promotion and other performance expectations that govern the tenured professorial ranks.
+In all other respects, such faculty unit members will be subject to the terms and conditions of employment for librarian ranks.

-Faculty unit members assigned to libraries who hold tenure track appointments may elect to continue to serve on tenure track appointments with professorial rank and shall remain subject to all requirements relating to qualifications for promotion and tenure applicable faculty unit members holding professorial rank and serving under tenure track appointments.
-In all other respects, such faculty unit members shall be subject to the terms and conditions of employment for librarian ranks.
+Faculty unit members assigned to libraries who hold tenure track appointments may elect to continue to serve on tenure track appointments with professorial rank and will remain subject to all requirements relating to qualifications for promotion and tenure applicable faculty unit members holding professorial rank and serving under tenure track appointments.
+In all other respects, such faculty unit members will be subject to the terms and conditions of employment for librarian ranks.

-Faculty unit members entitled to elect whether to retain rank, to remain on tenure track or to remain on tenure appointments shall notify their department heads of their elections by August 30, 2011, or they shall be assigned to lecturer or librarian ranks as appropriate.
+Faculty unit members entitled to elect whether to retain rank, to remain on tenure track or to remain on tenure appointments will notify their department heads of their elections no later than August 30, 2012, or they will be assigned to lecturer or librarian ranks as appropriate.

-All persons who report for work on or after July 1, 2011, in positions assigned to lecturer or librarian ranks shall be subject to shall be subject to the terms and conditions of employment for those ranks.
+All persons who report for work on or after July 1, 2012, in positions assigned to lecturer or librarian ranks will be subject to the terms and conditions of employment for those ranks.